taw10/crystfel/doc/man/indexamajig.1.md

 **--xgandalf-min-lattice-vector-length** **--xgandalf-min-lattice-vector-length**
 : Minimum and maximum possible lattice vector lengths (unit is A).
-Used for : fitting without prior lattice as starting point for gradient descent, so the : final minimum lattice vector length can be smaller/highier as min/max.
+Used for : fitting without prior lattice as starting point for gradient descent, so the : final minimum lattice vector length can be smaller/bigger than min/max.
 Note:
 : This is valid for the uncentered cell, i.e. the P-cell!
 Default is 30A and 250A : respectively.

 **--xgandalf-max-peaks**
 : Maximum number of peaks used for indexing.
 For refinement all peaks are used.
 : Peaks are selected by increasing radius.
-Limits the maximum execution time for : Patterns with a huge amount of peaks - either real ones or false positives.
+Limits the maximum execution time for : patterns with a huge amount of peaks - either real ones or false positives.
 : Default is 250.

 **--xgandalf-fast-execution**